Frequently Asked Questions (FAQ)

 Q: I restored a smaller image file to a larger flash drive.
 Now it shows the smaller size.
 What can I do?

-A: You have to expand the restored partition.
+A: You have to extend the restored partition.
 You can do this with various partition tools.
-A free method is the GParted Live CD.
+A freeware program is the Home Edition of Partition Wizard (http://partitionwizard.com/free-partition-manager.html).

 Q: Why is the mode selection not accessible (grayed)?